YourRoots Logo

 Children(s): Rev Cook, Mehitable Cook, Hannah Cooke

-Ann Marsh was born in 1680 in Hadley, Massachusetts, USA, the child of Rev Jonathan Marsh and Dorcas Palmer.
-Ann Marsh later married Lieut Samuel Cook, and together they raised children including Rev Samuel Cook, Mehitable Cook and Hannah Gibbs Cooke.
-In 1758, Ann Marsh passed away in Hadley, Hampshire, Massachusetts, USA.
+The story of Ann Marsh began in 1680 in Hadley, Massachusetts, USA.
+Ann Marsh married Lieut Samuel Cook, and had children including Rev Samuel Cook, Mehitable Cook, Hannah Gibbs Cooke.
+Ann Marsh passed away in 1758 in Hadley, Hampshire, Massachusetts, USA.

 Find more search results for Ann Marsh